-While the fuel is stored in the used fuel pool, it undergoes a process of thermal and radioactive decay.
-At the facilities the used fuel pools are located in properly protected buildings, which ensure that there is no impact on the environment.
+While the fuel is stored in the spent fuel pool, it undergoes a process of thermal and radioactive decay.
+At the facilities the spent fuel pools are located in properly protected buildings, which ensure that there is no impact on the environment.

-The Trillo Plant also has an Individualised Temporary Storage (ITS), consisting of an auxiliary building in which spent dry fuel is stored in hermetically sealed air-cooled containers.
-In 2018, the Almaraz nuclear power plant began operating an outdoor ITS, in which the fuel used from the operation is stored dry in containers.
+The Trillo Plant also has an Individualised Temporary Storage (ITS), consisting of an auxiliary building in which spent fuel is stored dry in hermetically sealed air-cooled containers.
+In 2018, the Almaraz nuclear power plant has put into operation an outdoor IWT, in which spent fuel from the operation is stored dry in containers.